alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 so the prototype would have to weigh 148 grams.
 Should temperature go to 40 C (as it regularly does every summer) then density falls to 1.045 kg/m³ and model weight plummets to 137 g.
-We would have to shed 13 additional grams.
+We would have to shed 13 additional grams from our target weight of 150 g.

 Even a bit of humidity will make air lighter.
 Yes, airships are really sensitive to atmospheric conditions.